 Laundry drains are no exception to blockages, just like any other drains.
-It should not come as a surprise because the drain has several reasons to get clogged up.
+It should not come as a surprise because the drain has several reasons for getting clogged up.
 Lint from clothes, animal hair, soap scum, corrosion, grease, and objects like small coins in pockets are pretty standard in drains.

 And, before you know it, the combination of many objects and debris builds up and stops the regular flow of water.
-If your laundry drain is backed up, you will be able to see the wastewater spilling onto the floor instead of going down the drain.
+If your laundry drain is backed up, you can see the wastewater spilling onto the floor instead of going down the drain.

 How to Fix A Clogged Laundry Drain?

 If your drain is clogged, fill a bucket with boiling water, then add baking soda.
 Use a funnel to slowly pour water into the drain while removing the drain pipe from your washing machine.
 You can see if it keeps draining if you pour water into it after waiting a few minutes.